Returning to Teaching Course

 - To increase confidence in completing applications and preparing for interview.

-The next course will be offered from August to November 2018 in a blended learning format.
-This includes an introductory week and ten weeks of online teaching from 24 August to 9 November 2018 including two in-person sessions normally held at Moray House School of Education, University of Edinburgh.
+The next course will be offered from 6th September 2019 to 22nd November 2019 in a blended learning format.
+This includes an introductory week starting on Friday 6th September 2019 and ten weeks of online teaching with two in-person sessions normally held at Moray House School of Education, University of Edinburgh.
 If you live internationally or are otherwise unable to attend the in-person sessions, you will still be able to access the content online.

 Please see below for an indication of the sessions included in the course.